 You should also be able to see how much wall space is available in the closet.

-Do you already have shelves installed?
+Do you already have adjustable shelving installed?
+If so, you’re in great shape.
 If not, a free-standing shelving system like ours that you can secure to the wall is a great option.
 We just used the shelving and didn’t install the closet rods.

 Measure your shelves, and then search your house for free organizers like bins, baskets, and shoeboxes that will fit.
 Rummage around your junk drawer for extra hooks you could use.